Anrich-Tait/alx-system_engineering-devops/0x00-shell_basics/README.md

 11. 10-back : moves user back to previous directory using $cd -
 12. 11-lists : list files in specified directories using $ls -al . .. /boot
 13. 12-file_name : prints file $file
+14. 13-symbolic_link : creates a symbolic_link to a file using $ln -s